codefresh-io/cli-v2/docs/commands/cli-v2_config_update-gitops-settings.md

 ```
       --git-api-url string          Your git server's API URL
       --git-provider ProviderType   The git provider, one of: bitbucket|bitbucket-server|github|gitlab
-  -h, --help                        help for update-csdp-settings
+  -h, --help                        help for update-gitops-settings
       --shared-config-repo string   URL to the shared configurations repo
       --silent                      Disables the command wizard
 ```